Criminal charges possible in killing of Cincinnati gorilla

 The Gorilla World exhibit has been closed since the incident and will reopen on Saturday.

-Looking at the incident through Harambe's eyes, his former caretaker, Jerry Stones, said that the breach of his habitat was likely confusing.
+Looking at the incident through Harambe's eyes, his former caretaker, Jerry Stones, said in a CNN interview that the breach of his habitat was likely confusing.

 "Here is this animal that has this strange thing in his house," Stones said on CNN.
 "He knew what adult people were but he'd never been around children.
 It smells similar, it looks similar but 'What is it?
 Do I play with it?
 Am I supposed to be afraid of it?
 What do I do?'"